ateef-khan/website-old2/src/blog/day-8-electrons-and-croissants.md

 author: Tanvir Hussain
 ---

 For many high schoolers Martin Luther King Day means a three-day weekend to kick and relax.
-For the students in Robotics it means another 8 hour day at school...*half-heartedly* Robotics!
+For the students in Robotics it means another 8 hour day at school...*half-hearted* Robotics!

 Today was a turning point for the ages.